Sleep Apnea Mouth Guards

 - More Restful Sleep

 Dentists are the medical professionals with the most knowledge of the structure of the mouth.
-We are also skilled at making molds of your teeth.
+We make molds of your teeth for many dental conditions.
 Sleep apnea mouth guards require an appointment to take a mold of your teeth.
-This ensures that the mouth guard will be custom made to fit properly in your mouth, making it more comfortable to wear and more effective.
+This ensures that the mouth guard will be custom made to fit properly in your mouth.
+A custom fit makes it more comfortable to wear and more effective.
+If you are in the Charlotte area, we can help with your sleep apnea mouth guard.